-- (A) Among the factors to be considered in determining if a non-lawyer representative has the necessary qualifications to serve are: - (1) the representative's relationship to the represented participant; - (2) the representative's knowledge of the relevant subject matter; - (3) the representative's experience, if any, relating to the subject matter of the adjudication; - (4) the representative's education or training in matters relevant to the adjudication; - (5) the representative's expertise or skills in relation to the adjudication; - (6) the representative's character and professionalism; - (7) whether the representative has a pending charge or has been convicted of a crime that reflects adversely on the representative's fitness to serve as a representative before the agency; and - (8) whether the representative has knowingly disobeyed or attempted to disobey agency rules or adjudicator directions, or has assisted others in doing so. - (B) A non-lawyer representative will be presumed, subject to rebuttal, to lack the necessary qualifications to serve ifthe representative was previously disqualified or suspended from acting as a representative in the same or similar proceeding within the agency.
+- (A) Among the factors to be considered in determining if a non-lawyer representative has the necessary qualifications to serve are: - (1) the representative's relationship to the represented participant; - (2) the representative's knowledge of the relevant subject matter; - (3) the representative's experience, if any, relating to the subject matter of the adjudication; - (4) the representative's education or training in matters relevant to the adjudication; - (5) the representative's expertise or skills in relation to the adjudication; - (6) the representative's character and professionalism; - (7) whether the representative has a pending charge or has been convicted of a crime that reflects adversely on the representative's fitness to serve as a representative before the agency; and - (8) whether the representative has knowingly disobeyed or attempted to disobey agency rules or adjudicator directions, or has assisted others in doing so. - (B) A non-lawyer representative will be presumed, subject to rebuttal, to lack the necessary qualifications to serve if the representative was previously disqualified or suspended from acting as a representative in the same or similar proceeding within the agency.

 - 1. (to subsection (A)): The qualifications for non-lawyer representatives are not meant to limit non-lawyers' ability to act as representatives.
 They are designed to ensure only that a chosen non-lawyer representative is willing and able to act in the best interests of the represented participant.
-Determinations regarding a non-lawyer representative's qualification under this rule should be made with deference to the participant's choice of representative. - 2. (to subsection (A)): Determinations as to whether a non-lawyer are qualified under these rules may be made by the presiding adjudicator with respect to the representative's qualifications to participate in a specific proceeding, or by [the designated agency official] in cases where a representative's qualifications have been previously established under Rules 205-208. - 3. (to subsection (A)): The first four factors to be considered in determining whether representation by a non-lawyer would be detrimental to the represented participant are derived from existing standards set by the Social Security Administration and the Department of Labor.
+Determinations regarding a non-lawyer representative's qualification under this rule should be made with deference to the participant's choice of representative. - 2. (to subsection (A)): Determinations as to whether a non-lawyer is qualified under these rules may be made by the presiding adjudicator with respect to the representative's qualifications to participate in a specific proceeding, or by [the designated agency official] in cases where a representative's qualifications have been previously established under rules 205-208. - 3. (to subsection (A)): The first four factors to be considered in determining whether representation by a non-lawyer would be detrimental to the represented participant are derived from existing standards set by the Social Security Administration and the Department of Labor.
 20 C.F.R. § 404.1705(a); 29 C.F.R. § 18.22(b)(2).
 Factors 7 and 8 are included in item 3(l) of ACUS Recommendation

 - 2021-9.
 Admin.
 Conf. of the U.S. Recommendation 2021-9, Regulation of Representatives in Agency Adjudicative Proceedings, 87 Fed.
 Reg.
 1721 (Dec.
 16, 2021). - 4. (to subsection (A)): If the presiding adjudicator believes there is an additional reason why a non-lawyer representative does or does not have the requisite qualifications to serve as a representative in a specific proceeding, the adjudicator may consider that reason in their analysis.
+For example, a lawyer who was, but is no longer, licensed to practice law shall be treated under these rules as a non-lawyer representative.
+See Rule 100(L), supra (defining "lawyer" under these rules).
+The circumstances under which the individual ceased to be licensed will be relevant to their qualifications under rule 204.
+A former lawyer who allowed their license to expire in retirement, for instance, may have very strong qualifications under rule 204 based on their relevant experience and expertise, while an equally experienced individual who was disbarred for unethical conduct may not qualify to serve as a non-lawyer representative due to a lack of character or professionalism.